demisto/content/Packs/Indeni/Integrations/Indeni/README.md

 ---

 Indeni Integration
-This integration was integrated and tested with version xx of Indeni
+This integration was integrated and tested with version 7.1.1 of Indeni
 ## Indeni Playbook
 ---
+The playbook periodically pulls vulnerability issues for Palo Alto Network devices and converts them to Demisto incidents.
+For every incident that's created, it posts a note back to Indeni to let user know that the issue is been handled by Demisto and creates a Jira ticket with all the relevant information pulled from Inden API.
+One the assigned user marks the Jira ticket as Done, the playbook will automatically acknowledge the issue in Indeni and close the incident.

 ## Use Cases
 ---
+1. Pull in critical Indeni issues and triage the issues

 ## Configure Indeni on Demisto
 ---